AthomsG/cript/README.md

 # Crypt
 Crypt is a command-line tool for encrypting and decrypting files using the Fernet symmetric encryption method from the python cryptography library.
+Install by running 'install.sh' on terminal.

 # Setup